ilarioazzollini/dev-environments/Rust/docs/Mac.md

 Then, open the Command Palette (`Cmd+Shift+P`), start typing `Dev Containers: Reopen in Container` and then click on it (or simply press `Enter`).
 VS Code will now close the current window, then run a `rust-dev` Docker container, install and open a new instance of VS Code inside that container, and install the desired extensions.
 VS Code does all this by following the instructions contained in the [devcontainer.json](../.devcontainer/devcontainer.json) file.

 Now let us try to open the file [main.rs](../hello_world/src/main.rs) and start writing some new Rust code.
 We should see that the installed packages + VS Code extensions give us intellisense, errors in line as we write, format on save, etc.

+Notice that if we open a terminal from this VS Code instance, it will directly open it inside the running container.